 - Prioritize yourself.
 Do things you love, allow yourself time to grieve, and seek support in family and friends

 - Distance yourself from the person you have feelings for

 - Keep yourself distracted by learning new skills and seeking new experiences

 - Believe in yourself and that you will get better

+Unnecessarily denying your feelings for someone or indulging in negative self-talk will not work.
 What worked for Rebecca was her determination that she wanted to leave an unsuccessful relationship behind.
 She moved to a different job and prioritized her need for space and well-being.
-She journaled and traveled, and doesn’t call as much now to cry on the phone.
+She journaled and traveled, and doesn’t call me as much now to cry on the phone.

 Sandra and I feel so happy for her.
 Not everyone has the liberty to quit jobs or to travel to get over someone when they are in the same situation.
 But what you can do is believe in yourself.
 Only you can influence your feelings.
 We all get there, eventually.